Top 10 Creature-Regenerating Effects in Magic: The Gathering

 2. Debt of Loyalty

-While more expensive that most single-target regenerations, Loyalty has two potential applications.
+While more expensive than most single-target regenerations, Loyalty has two potential applications.
 You can use it on your own troop to simply negate their death, but it's often best cast on an enemy—Loyalty regenerates and grants you control of its target!

 Unlike many creature steals, this functions at instant speed, permanently provides command, and discourages retaliation thanks to the traitor's regeneration.